 I took a class on the history of The Beatles in college.

 As a developer at Dayspring, Stanley utilizes a wide array of tools to bring specs and visual concepts to life.
 Though a visual person by heart, he focuses a lot on the backend side of projects such as PHP and MySQL.

 Stanley graduated from UC Davis with a BS in Computer Science.
 Outside of work, he goes out on runs along the Embarcadero, watches shows about food and travel, spends time investing in a local community in Chinatown, and plays Magic the Gathering online.
 One thing he hopes to do again is to bike through the beautiful city of Davis.

 I own a music education and production company and I am a semi professional basketball player for a local San Jose team.

-Stephen holds a BFA in Musical Performance and will earn a BS in Computer Science in May 2021.
+Stephen holds a BFA in Musical Performance and a BS in Computer Science from Notre Dame de Namur University.
 He has lived in San Jose his whole life, and his hobbies include music production and basketball.

 Interested in joining our team?
 We’d love to hear from you.

 Ext.
 102 Brand Design, Web Design, Software Development